pact-foundation/pact-jvm/upgrade-to-4.3.x.md

 ## Apache HTTP client has been upgraded to 5.1

-Target request filters will now be called with `org.apache.hc.core5.http.ClassicHttpRequest`.
-JUnit 5 tests will need to have this class injected.
+Target request filters will now be called with either `org.apache.hc.core5.http.HttpRequest` or `org.apache.hc.core5.http.ClassicHttpRequest`.
+JUnit 5 tests will need to have this interface injected.